 - Applications of the Capacitor Start Motor

 The capacitor start motor has a cage rotor and has two windings on the stator.
 They are known as the main winding and the auxiliary or the starting winding.
 The two windings are placed 90 degrees apart.
 A capacitor CS is connected in series with the starting winding.
-A centrifugal switch SC is also connected in the circuit.
+A centrifugal switch SC is also connected to the circuit.

 IM is the current in the main winding which is lagging the auxiliary current IA by 90 degrees as shown in the phasor diagram above.
-Thus, a single phase supply current is split into two phases.
-The two windings are displaced apart by 90 degrees electrical, and their MMF’s are equal in magnitude but 90 degrees apart in time phase.
+Thus, a single-phase supply current is split into two phases.
+The two windings are displaced apart by 90 degrees electrical, and their MMF’s are equal in magnitude but 90 degrees apart in the time phase.

 The motor acts as a balanced two-phase motor.
-As the motor approaches its rated speed, the auxiliary winding and the starting capacitor is disconnected automatically by the centrifugal switch provided on the shaft of the motor.
+As the motor approaches its rated speed, the auxiliary winding and the starting capacitor are disconnected automatically by the centrifugal switch provided on the shaft of the motor.

 Characteristics of the Capacitor Start Motor

-The capacitor starts motor develops a much higher starting torque of about 3 to 4.5 times of the full load torque.
+The capacitor starts motor develops a much higher starting torque of about 3 to 4.5 times the full load torque.
 To obtain a high starting torque, the two conditions are essential.
 They are as follows:-

 - The Starting capacitor value must be large.